SAMMISolutions/docs/doc_posts/_commands-twitch/get-chatters.md

 version: 202250
 ---

-Retrieves a list of chatter names from the a channel.
+Retrieves a list of all users connected to the chat channel.
 This is a command that requires a 'Wait for Timeout', or 'Wait for Variable Exists' command after it as it will take some time for the request to be made.

 | Box Name | Type | Description |
 |-------|--------|--------